CCExtractor/ccextractorfluttergui/README.md

 ## Installation
+Depending on your OS of choice, one or multiple options are available.

+### Windows
+- (preferred) [Download the .msi](https://github.com/CCExtractor/ccextractor/releases) to install CCExtractor and this GUI
+- Download the built GUI from the releases on this repository.
+You'll have to provide a CCExtractor binary yourself
+- Download this repository and build the GUI by yourself.
+You'll have to provide a CCExtractor binary yourself

+### Linux
+Executables for Linux can be  found [here](https://nightly.link/CCExtractor/ccextractorfluttergui/workflows/create_artifacts/master) or on the [releases page](https://github.com/CCExtractor/ccextractorfluttergui/releases).
+Both still require to get ccextractor manually.

+### macOS
-CCExtractor Flutter GUI releases a windows msi every release.
-For linux you will find executables [here](https://nightly.link/CCExtractor/ccextractorfluttergui/workflows/create_artifacts/master) or on the [releases page](https://github.com/CCExtractor/ccextractorfluttergui/releases), but still need to get ccextractor manually.
-For macOS you need to build the GUI from source and get ccextractor manually.
+MacOS requires you to build the GUI from source and get ccextractor manually.
 For detailed information on this please refer [INSTAL.MD](INSTALL.MD).

 ## Usage